eBay (NASDAQ:EBAY) Releases FY 2023 Earnings Guidance

 eBay (NASDAQ:EBAY – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $4.620-$4.840 for the period, compared to the Thomson Reuters consensus estimate of $4.880.
+The company provided earnings per share guidance of $4.620-$4.840 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.880.
 The company issued revenue guidance of -.eBay also updated its FY 2024 guidance to $5.310-$5.570 EPS.

-eBay (NASDAQ:EBAY – Get Rating) last announced its quarterly earnings results on Wednesday, February 23rd.
-The e-commerce company reported $0.89 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.82 by $0.07.
-The business had revenue of $2.61 billion during the quarter, compared to the consensus estimate of $2.61 billion. eBay had a net margin of 125.94% and a return on equity of 24.01%.
-The business’s revenue was up 5.4% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.72 EPS.
-On average, research analysts anticipate that eBay will post 3.57 EPS for the current year.
+Several analysts recently commented on the company.
+StockNews.com began coverage on eBay in a research note on Thursday.
+They issued a hold rating on the stock.
+Wells Fargo & Company dropped their target price on shares of eBay from $80.00 to $65.00 and set an equal weight rating for the company in a research report on Thursday, February 24th.
+Cowen cut their price target on shares of eBay from $68.00 to $64.00 in a report on Friday, February 18th.
+TheStreet cut shares of eBay from a b rating to a c rating in a research note on Wednesday, February 23rd.
+Finally, Mizuho decreased their price target on eBay from $65.00 to $60.00 and set a neutral rating on the stock in a research report on Thursday, February 24th.
+Fourteen investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $69.88.

-Several equities analysts have weighed in on the stock.
-Bank of America dropped their target price on shares of eBay from $75.00 to $67.00 and set a neutral rating for the company in a report on Thursday, February 24th.
-Wells Fargo & Company dropped their target price on shares of eBay from $80.00 to $65.00 and set an equal weight rating for the company in a report on Thursday, February 24th.
-Susquehanna dropped their target price on shares of eBay from $65.00 to $60.00 and set a neutral rating for the company in a report on Friday, February 25th.
-Susquehanna Bancshares dropped their target price on shares of eBay from $65.00 to $60.00 and set a neutral rating for the company in a report on Friday, February 25th.
-Finally, Piper Sandler dropped their target price on shares of eBay from $73.00 to $68.00 and set an overweight rating for the company in a report on Friday, March 11th.
-Thirteen investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
-According to MarketBeat.com, eBay presently has an average rating of Hold and an average target price of $69.88.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 18th.
+Stockholders of record on Thursday, March 10th were issued a $0.22 dividend.
+This is a positive change from eBay’s previous quarterly dividend of $0.18.
+The ex-dividend date of this dividend was Wednesday, March 9th.
+This represents a $0.88 annualized dividend and a dividend yield of 1.52%. eBay’s payout ratio is 4.35%.

-In related news, SVP Pete Thompson sold 49,523 shares of the firm’s stock in a transaction that occurred on Thursday, March 17th.
-The shares were sold at an average price of $54.45, for a total value of $2,696,527.35.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-0.21% of the stock is currently owned by company insiders.
+In other eBay news, SVP Pete Thompson sold 2,755 shares of eBay stock in a transaction dated Thursday, February 17th.
+The stock was sold at an average price of $57.58, for a total transaction of $158,632.90.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Company insiders own 0.21% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in EBAY.
-EverSource Wealth Advisors LLC acquired a new stake in shares of eBay in the fourth quarter worth approximately $26,000.
-SkyView Investment Advisors LLC acquired a new stake in shares of eBay in the fourth quarter worth approximately $40,000.
-First Community Trust NA acquired a new position in eBay during the fourth quarter valued at approximately $76,000.
-Zullo Investment Group Inc. acquired a new position in eBay during the fourth quarter valued at approximately $115,000.
-Finally, Forum Financial Management LP acquired a new position in eBay during the fourth quarter valued at approximately $213,000.
-82.95% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of EBAY.
+EverSource Wealth Advisors LLC bought a new position in shares of eBay during the fourth quarter worth about $26,000.
+SkyView Investment Advisors LLC acquired a new position in eBay during the 4th quarter worth approximately $40,000.
+First Community Trust NA bought a new position in shares of eBay during the 4th quarter worth approximately $76,000.
+Zullo Investment Group Inc. acquired a new stake in shares of eBay in the fourth quarter valued at approximately $115,000.
+Finally, Forum Financial Management LP bought a new stake in shares of eBay in the fourth quarter worth $213,000.
+Institutional investors own 82.95% of the company’s stock.

 eBay Company Profile (Get Rating)